Jefferson-Bantawig/RetroRides-Car-Rental/README.md

  - There was a bug encountered when validating application and enquire buttons on the landing page.
 The validator failed because my anchor element nested a button element.
 The remedy used for this was to get rid of the button element and style the anchor element to look like a button, which in the end passed the validator.

+ - I encountered a problem with lighthouse testing of my website.
+I kept getting very low results for my perfomance tests.
+With the help of the slack community and my mentor, they were able to point me to the right direction.
+I resized all of my images to around 450px to 900px which is the biggest size that was needed to fit the design of the website.
+I also ran the lighthouse test on incognito mode as any web extension may alter the results.
  ___

  # Deployment